talla-ui/talla-ui/packages/www/content/en/docs/main/guide/components/UICell/Using.md

 - {@ref UIContainer.padding}
 - {@ref UIContainer.spacing}

-To move components within the available space, along the primary axis of the component, use the following property.
+To move components within the available space, or changing the primary axis, use the following property.

-- {@ref UIContainer.distribution}
+- {@ref UIContainer.layout}

-For more options, such as for changing the primary axis from vertical to horizontal, use the {@link UIContainer.layout layout} or {@link UIComponent.style style} properties to apply predefined styles.

 ### Style overrides {#overrides}